-The ASA acts quickly and effectively to make sure that ads that break the rules the strictest in the world.
+The ASA acts quickly and effectively to make sure that ads that break the rules are removed or amended

+The UK advertising rules on alcohol are amongst In September, our Director of Communications, Esra the strictest in the world.
 The rules lay down firm content and placement restrictions on alcohol ads.
 For example, ads cannot link alcohol with sexual or social success, youth culture or depict anyone who is - or appears to be - under the age of 25.